-This is the fourth post in our series 6 Ways to Help Your Association Thrive in 2020.
+This is the fourth post in our series 6 Ways to Help Your Association Thrive.
 Before launching your prospecting campaigns, first establish your cause, sketch out a marketing plan, and find or create marketing assets.
 Then you’re ready for Part 4: Prospecting.

 8 Best Practices to Find More Association Members